-In what follows, we evaluate the shear and odd viscosity Green-Kubo expressions at various densities and driving forces by using molecular simulations of chiral active dumbbells in a non-equilibrium steady state.
-We then subject the dumbbell system to imposed periodic-Poiseulle simulations \cite{Backer2005} resulting in non-uniform shearing flows, and evaluate the shear and viscous coefficients independently.
+In what follows, we evaluate the shear and odd viscosity Green-Kubo expressions at various densities and driving forces using molecular simulations of chiral active dumbbells in a non-equilibrium steady state.
+We then subject the dumbbell system to non-uniform shearing flow, and evaluate the viscosity coefficients independently.
 Such an analysis will provide support to both the application of Onsager's regression hypothesis to fluctuations in active non-equilibrium steady states and the ensuing Green-Kubo relations for viscous behaviors of active systems.

-\textbf{\textit{Microscopic model--Chiral active dumbbells.}} We consider a fluid composed of dumbbells subject to active torques \cite{klymko2017statistical}, as shown in Fig.~\ref{fig:dumbbell_fluid}.
+\textbf{\textit{Microscopic model: Chiral active dumbbells.}} We consider a fluid composed of dumbbells subject to active torques \cite{klymko2017statistical}, as shown in Fig.~\ref{fig:dumbbell_fluid}.
 Each dumbbell is composed of two particles of unit mass connected by a harmonic spring.
 The system evolves according to underdamped Langevin dynamics